juzzlin/Argengine/README.md

 # Usage In A Nutshell

-The basic principle is that for each argument a lambda callback is added.
+The basic principle is that for each option a lambda callback is added.

 Valueless: